techidaily/site-win11/source/_posts/mending-the-missing-entry-in-windows-os.md

  Whether you've successfully restored the missing DLL file from quarantined files or manually downloaded it from an external source, it's essential to whitelist this file from Microsoft Defender or your antivirus before turning on the security software again.

  Doing so will prevent these applications from deleting, quarantining, or blocking the file again in the future.
-So, copy the path to the DLL file you've restored or downloaded recently, and[whitelist the file in Microsoft Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) and your antivirus software.
+So, copy the path to the DLL file you've restored or downloaded recently, and [whitelist the file in Microsoft Defender](https://www.makeuseof.com/how-to-whitelist-files-windows-defender/) and your antivirus software.

 ## 4\.
 Is There No Mention of the Missing DLL File in the Error Message?
 See the Event Viewer